sadasystems/gcp_disaster_recovery/os-patach-management.md

 # OS Patch management
-Required permission for impersonate service account: role : patch deployment admin
+Required permission for impersonate service account

-permission: osconfig.patchDeployments.create
+role : patch deployment admin, permission: osconfig.patchDeployments.create

 1. You can set up OS patch management for all VMs or a specific VM in a project by setting up metadata value [reference](https://cloud.google.com/compute/docs/manage-os#console_1)